Alice is Missing

 Introduction and Characters

 Players choose a character card, with the Facilitator always being Charlie Barnes (the one who moved away).
 The others are Dakota Travis (best friend), Jack Briarwood (older brother), Julia North (secret girlfriend), and Evan Holwell (the one with the crush).
 Each Character card contains their background, a secret, and a voicemail prompt.
-Next, “Drive” cards are randomly passed; these contain motives and relationship prompts.
+Next, “Drive” cards are randomly passed out; these contain motives and relationship prompts.
 Finally, starting with Charlie Barnes, players introduce their character’s name, pronouns, relationship to Alice, physical description, and background prompt.
 If possible, players should hold off on revealing any secret they know until later.

 Relationships, Voicemails, & Chat Setup

 Each Drive card has two relationship prompts.
-Using these, players assign and establish relationships between their character and two others.
+Using these, players assign and establish connections between their character and two others.
 These basic relationship prompts are not secret, and players may privately establish further details if they wish.
 As a game that requires the use of text messaging, players will need to exchange phone numbers.
-The author recommends that for a more immersive experience, the players’ re-name their contacts (temporarily) to their character names.
+The author recommends that for a more immersive experience, the players re-name their contacts (temporarily) to their character names.
 This reviewer suggests adding new contacts and then deleting them at the end of the game.* The last step, starting with Charlie Barnes, is to record the last voicemail each character left for Alice before they knew she was missing.
 This is done privately, away from the table, using the voicemail prompt and alluding to the character card’s secret.

 Table, Timer, & Music